header logo

 Best last minute goals in football history: Arjen Robben

-The match became more dramatic in the second half when Mario Mandžukić put Bayern ahead, but Ilkay Gündogan quickly equalised from the penalty spot.
-As time ticked down, both teams looked set for extra time.
-But in the 89th minute, Franck Ribéry unexpectedly performed a delicate backheel for Arjen Robben to run through.
-With skillful technique, Robben evaded the tired defense and scored the decisive goal, bringing a 2-1 victory to Bayern.
-A heartbreaking moment for Dortmund and a glorious moment for Bayern in an impressive season.
+The match became more dramatic in the second half when Mario Mandžukić put Bayern ahead, but Ilkay Gündogan equalized shortly after from the penalty spot.
+As time ticked down rapidly, both teams looked set for extra time.
+But in the 89th minute, Franck Ribéry unexpectedly executed a delicate backheel for Arjen Robben to run through.
+With impeccable skill, Robben evaded the exhausted defense and scored the decisive goal, securing a 2-1 victory for Bayern.
+It was a heartbreaking moment for Dortmund and a glorious moment for Bayern in an impressive season.

 5. Troy Deeney: Watford 3-2 (ag) Leicester City (2012/13 Championship Play-off semi-final second leg)

 The Championship Play-off semi-final between Watford and Leicester City produced one of the most memorable moments in English football history.
-Watford led 2-1 from the second leg, and Leicester's 1-0 win in the first leg sent the game into extra time with the clock at 95.
+Watford led 2-1 from the second leg, but Leicester's 1-0 win in the first leg pushed the game into added time, with 95 minutes on the clock.
 With the score level at 2-2 on aggregate, Leicester were awarded the decisive penalty.
-Anthony Knockaert, who had the chance to send Leicester into the final, stepped up and the Vicarage Road stadium fell silent for a tense moment.
-He took the shot, but Manuel Almunia made a brilliant save.
-Knockaert rushed to catch the rebound, but Almunia was again brilliant in his save.
+Anthony Knockaert, who had the chance to send Leicester into the final, stepped up.
+The Vicarage Road stadium fell silent for a tense moment.
+He took the shot, but Manuel Almunia pulled off an outstanding save.
+Knockaert rushed to catch the rebound, but Almunia once again displayed exceptional reflexes with another save.

 Last minute goals in football: Troy Deeney